Microscopic scale: Light microscopes

 Amongst optical microscopes, the utilised objective lens dictates how small of an object can be seen.
 These varying objective lenses can change the resolving power of the microscope, which determines the shortest distance that somebody is able to distinguish two separate objects through that microscope lens.
-It is important to note that the resolution between two objects varies from individual to individual, but the strength of the objective lenses can be quantified.
+The resolution between two objects varies from individual to individual, but the strength of the objective lenses can be quantified.

 In the 1660s, Antonie van Leeuwenhoek devised a simple microscope utilising a single spherical lens mounted between two thin brass plates.
 Depending on the quality of the lens, magnifications of between 70x and 250x were possible.
 The specimen to be examined was mounted on a point on a finely threaded rod.

 Compound light microscopes have a short focal length objective lens which produces a real image which is examined using a longer focal length eyepiece.
 The ratio of the focal length of the objective and the eyepiece, when mounted in a standard tube length, gives an approximate magnification of the system.
 Due to their design, compound microscopes have improved resolving power and contrast in comparison to simple microscopes, and can be used to view the structure, shape and motility of a cell and its organisms, which can be as small as 0.1 micrometres.